a-berg/a-berg/README.md

 ### Hello, world

 I'm Adrian, and I am an engineer from Spain 🇪🇸.
-I currently work at [CiTiUS](https://citius.usc.es/) in machine learning for applications in industrial processes.
+I currently work at [Gradiant](https://gradiant.org/) doing machine learning for applications in industrial processes.

 Always enjoy a good problem.